chainwayxyz/clementine-cli/docs/wallet.md

 Clementine CLI provides comprehensive wallet management capabilities with strong security features.
 All wallet operations can be performed offline for maximum security.

+> [!CAUTION]
+> Don't forget to specify `--network` flag, if you plan to use a diffrent Bitcoin
+> network, other than the mainnet: Mainnet is selected implicitly for every
+> command.

 ## About Clementine Wallets

 Clementine wallets are specialized Bitcoin key managers designed for secure bridge operations with Citrea.
 Unlike Bitcoin Core wallets that manage multiple addresses, each Clementine wallet corresponds to a single Bitcoin address with its associated private key.
 Clementine wallets generate addresses with specific prefixes that indicate their intended bridge use case and prevent accidental misuse of funds.